bigbitbus/terrasalt/README.md

 ## FAQs
 1. _Why not just use salt cloud?_ If your cloud provider is well supported by salt cloud then salt cloud should be your first choice; in our case since we spin up VMs in providers that are not (well) supported by salt cloud we chose to go with Terraform.
 Terraform is the leader in multi-cloud orchestration software today.
 2. _When will Windows minions and windows terraform clients be supported?_ Very soon, this is an active focus area for us.
 3. _Why not use salt reactors/event bus for this instead of saltapi?_ We think saltapi is easier to implement (standard HTTP(S) protocol) because the terraform client does not need to be a salt-minion for this to work.
-The wheel client saltapi uses here avoids further reactor/orchestrator configuration on the salt-master.
-We may consider at salt's event driven infrastructure features when we integrate other non-minion terraform resources.
+The wheel client saltapi used here avoids further reactor/orchestrator configuration on the salt-master.
+We may consider at salt's event driven infrastructure features when we integrate other non-minion terraform cloud resources.

 ## Authors